The Marjorie is Florida’s independent reporting outlet dedicated to the critical intersection of social justice and the environment.

 We believe that doing so helps break through the partisan noise, and helps Floridians make empowered, well-informed, and reparative decisions.

 As a woman-owned nonprofit, we prioritize underserved perspectives and feature overlooked experiences.
-Our name channels the fire, intelligence, and passion of Florida’s three iconic Majories: author Marjorie Kinnan Rawlings, conservationist Marjorie Harris Carr, and advocate Marjory Stoneman Douglas.
+Our name channels the fire, intelligence, and passion of Florida’s three iconic Marjories: author Marjorie Kinnan Rawlings, conservationist Marjorie Harris Carr, and advocate Marjory Stoneman Douglas.

 We are not a breaking news organization.
 We specialize in telling in-depth stories about Florida’s environment that consider human values as well as important historical and cultural contexts.